yuyanwang03/IRWA/Part4/README.md

 ## Demo Video

 Below is a 30-second demo showcasing the search engine and analytics functionality:

+You can go to `./static/demo.mp4` to download the demo video as well.

 <video width="640" height="360" controls>
   <source src="./static/demo.mp4" type="video/mp4">